vegaprotocol/specs/protocol/0012-POSR-position_resolution.md

 Assume the price range implied by the `market.liquidity.priceRange` is `[a, b]`.
 Once the network has worked out a size of its immediate or cancel limit order it sets it's price to `a` if it's a sell order or `b` if it's a buy order, and it submits the order.

 Note that different liquidation strategies with different parameters might be proposed in the future, hence implementation should allow for easy substitution of strategies.

+API requirements:

+- create an endpoint to easily identify network's position in any given market,
+- create an endpoint to easily check time of next liquidation trade attempt.